Bit Dimensions and Definitions

 Titanium

 A titanium nitride coating to enhance cutting performance and wear.
-This has a gold colour.
+This has a gold color.

 Others